Curating a Release#

 • The admin must now revert the 2 settings above.

-• Finally, the release can be created and tagged,
+• If appropriate, a release can be created and tagged,

 • From the GitHub repo, select releases and then Draft a new release.